krzbanas/rspectra2022/content/course/RSpec01/Preprocessing/_index.md

 ### Rolling ball
 Ideas from Rolling Ball algorithm for X-ray spectra by M.A.Kneen and H.J.
 Annegarn.
 Variablewindow width has been left out
 ### Shirley Background Estimation
+Shirley Background correction for X-ray Photoelectron Spectroscopy.
+The shape of the spectrum background or baseline is affected by inelastic energy loss processes,secondary electrons and nearby peaks.
+A reasonable approximation is essential for a qualitative andquantitative analysis of XPS data especially if several components interfere in one spectrum.
+Thechoice of an adequate background model is determined by the physical and chemical conditions ofthe measurements and the significance of the background to the information to be obtained.
+Thesubtraction of the baseline before entering the fit iterations or the calculation of the peak area can bean acceptable approximation for simple analytical problems.
+In order to obtain chemical and phys-ical parameters in detail, however, it is absolutely necessary to include the background function inthe iterative peak fit procedure.

 ## Normalization